Sometimes, no matter how much we exercise, we want our workouts to give us more in return.

 What It Does: Targets your quads, biceps and shoulders

 How to Do It: Stand with your back flat against a wall, holding a dumbbell in each hand.
-Place your feet about one foot from the wall, hip-width apart, and lower into a squat so your thighs are parallel to the floor.
+Place your feet about one foot from the wall, hip-width apart, and slide your back down the wall to lower into a squat so your thighs are parallel to the floor.
 Bend your elbows to a 90-degree angle, raising your arms to shoulder height with your palms facing forward.
 Extend your arms toward the sky, lifting the weights overhead.
 Lower them back down to shoulder height.
 That’s one rep. Perform 6 to 10 reps while remaining in the squat position.
 Complete two to three sets, standing up between sets.

 Be careful not to…lean forward.
 Maintaining a straight spine along the wall allows your quads to do the work and prevents injury when lifting the weights.